 Attributes such as Color, Size, Gender etc. are required for all apparel items according to Google’s specifications.
 Although it’s optional for all other product categories.

 Attributes such as color and size can have a maximum of 100 alphanumeric characters in Google’s specification.
 Product color should be specified with a name like Black, referencing product like “see image” should be avoided.

 Though product review is not a part of product configuration, it is one of the most effective ways to skyrocket your sales.
 E-commerce is all about trust.
-Customers trust on reviews more than anything else.
+Customers trust reviews more than anything else.

 Studies show that more than 70% of customers feel comfortable after seeing a positive review and consider they are buying the right product.
-Other statistics show that over 90% of the adults regularly or occasionally research a product online before buying it.
+Other statistics show that over 90% of adults regularly or occasionally research a product online before buying it.

 Mailing your customers for review can be a way to get reviews, however mailing the customers after every purchase can be a tough job, even impossible for a fully grown e-commerce site.

 This is when the plugins come in handy.
 Plugins do this job for you, which seems impossible to do manually.
 Review plugins basically help you collect reviews and ratings of your products once customers purchase a product from your site.

 Finally, we hope the above tips about product configuration and review will help you grow your eCommerce site even bigger.
 Leave a comment below if you have anything to say, any suggestion or any question regarding this article, we’ll be looking forward to hearing from you!
 All the best for your upcoming days and Good luck!